Martin-Kennedy/MS-Scraper/README.md

 # BACKGROUND

-This scraper was created to get the necessary data to connect geo-location data to spot id's for all of magic seaweeds surf locations.
-This scraper is relatively straightforward, just fill in the name of the country or state that you want location data for and a JSON file will be appended to the local version of this project.
+This scraper was created to connect geo-location data to spot id's for all of magic seaweed's surf locations.
+This scraper is relatively straightforward and simple to use, just fill in the name of the country or state that you want location data for and a JSON file will be appended to the local version of this project.
 Feel free to message me or fork this repo to add further functionality to this project.

 ## SET UP